~ No Limits adopts live chat software to connect with the connected generation ~

 A view to the future

-“We’ve found that live chat fits into our operations smoothly, and allows the team to catch up with admin while running chat in the background.
+“We’ve found that live chat fits into our operations smoothly.
+It allows the team to catch up with admin while running chat in the background.
 Since we’re often away from the desk having face to face sessions with young people, this online option allows us to maintain contact while getting important computer-based jobs done.

 “We hope to increase our usage of live chat software moving forwards.
 It’s comfortable, it’s current, and importantly – it places care at the end of a keyboard.”